Rail Transfer Bridges

 The primary use of rail transfer bridges is to span from floor to floor or dock to dock over railroad tracks.
 The platforms are left in the horizontal position most of the time and then elevated to the vertical position when trains need to pass on the railroad spur.
-In the most common application there is a single bridge recessed in the face of one floor or dock and when the bridge is lowered, the traveling end of the platform rests in a recess on the opposing dock.
-Sometimes due to overhead clearance problems or very long spans, two bridges are positioned end to end, each hinged on opposing docks so that their traveling ends meet in the middle of the span.
-In these instances, the traveling ends of the bridges are either supported by a concrete pier or each bridge leaf is equipped with automatic folding legs.
+In the most common application there is a single loading dock bridge recessed in the face of one floor or dock and when the bridge is lowered, the traveling end of the platform rests in a recess on the opposing dock.
+Sometimes due to overhead clearance problems or very long spans, two loading dock bridges are positioned end to end, each hinged on opposing docks so that their traveling ends meet in the middle of the span.
+In these instances, the traveling ends of the rail transfer bridges are either supported by a concrete pier or each bridge leaf is equipped with automatic folding legs.

 Note that if a unit is specified that is wide enough for two way traffic, then the bridge capacity specified must exceed the combined weight of the passing traffic and the axle capacity rating must exceed the combined maximum axle weight of the two (2) passing vehicles.
 Sometimes it is more economical to install two (2) narrower units; each limited to one way traffic.

 SCOPE: This specification covers Advance Lifts, Inc. Rail Transfer Bridge model number “ A ”.